 PARTNERS FOR HEALTHY BABIES connects Louisiana moms and their families to health and pregnancy resources, services and information.

-COVID-19 has interrupted the lives of families in Louisiana, across the country and around the world.
-Keeping up with the latest information and guidance related to the Coronavirus pandemic will help you and your family stay as safe and healthy as possible.
+COVID-19 has disrupted the lives of families in Louisiana and around the world.
+You can protect your family by following the latest information related to the Coronavirus pandemic.

-Find out if you are eligible to get the vaccine in Louisiana, how and where to get one, and how the vaccine works to protect you from coronavirus on this webpage from the Louisiana Department of Health.
+Find out which members of your family are eligible to get the vaccine in Louisiana, where to get the shot, and how the vaccine protects you from COVID-19 on this webpage from the Louisiana Department of Health.